thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

  * `#maps`: utility methods for maps.
  * `#aggregates`: utility methods for creating aggregates on arrays or collections.
- * `#messages`: utility methods for obtaining externalized messages inside variables expressions, in the same way as they would be obtained using #{...} syntax.
  * `#ids`: utility methods for dealing with id attributes that might be repeated (for example, as a result of an iteration).